We are now on a rolling application process.

 The accelerator program costs $1000 per month for a total of $6000 for six months of mentorship.

 Projects that are already funded will be expected to pay the full amount, whether they pay the full $6000 in advance or make $1000 payments at the beginning of each month.
 However, most projects do not have those funds when they start the program.

-For those projects, the first order of business in the mentorship program will be teaching you how to fundraise.
+For those projects, the mentorship program will be teaching you how to fundraise as part of the process.
 We will guide you as you mount a campaign to raise the funds to pay your tuition and, hopefully some additional funds for team stipends and resources.
 We support your campaign in a number of ways, with access to tools, templates, and checklists.
 You’ll also get exposure on our blog and social media, and we’ll connect you to our network of potential donors/sponsors.